ChrisBoettner/LinLogScale/README.md

 ```
 import matplotlib.pyplot as plt

-# Assuming the library code is saved as 'linlog_scale.py'
+# Assuming the library code is saved as 'linlogscale.py'
 import numpy as np
 import matplotlib.pyplot as plt
 from matplotlib.scale register_scale
-from linlog_scale import LinLogScale
+from linlogscale import LinLogScale

 # Register Scale
 register_scale(LinLogScale)